RMK HOLDINGS INC. specializes in fulfilling the resource gap after the medical claim is billed.

 With denials remaining a significant roadblock to full and timely reimbursement, and while denials occur across the revenue cycle, a high percentage are associated with eligibility, authorization and registration activities, all front-end processes.

 Ensuring payment is just as important as submitting a clean claim on time.
 Payments are delayed for many reasons resulting in the need to collect more aggressively.
 This is key since the collection process itself now demands more follow up labor expended than it did in the past.
-One would think because of technology advances this would not be the case but it is.
+One would think because of technology advances this would not be the case but it is consistently.